JNRowe/jnrowe.github.io/articles/tips/Instant_web_server.rst

 we use the httpd_ applet is built.
 It is very lightweight, and incredibly stable.
 I often use it when testing or as a weak way to transfer files between hosts when avahi_ isn’t available or is too much hassle.
-In my bash_ configuration I have a little functions to start up a ``busybox httpd`` server:
+In my bash_ configuration I have a little functions to start up a :command:`busybox httpd`
+server:

 .. code-block:: bash